jellyfish-wsi/embark/README.md

-# beta-jellyfish
+# embark

-This is the repository for the beta development of the travel itinerary web application.
+This is the repository for the public release of the travel itinerary web application.